Childhood and Education Journey of Adam Schiff in Timeline

 Midnight in Washington: How We Almost Lost Our Democracy and Still Could

-In 2024, Adam Schiff became the junior United States senator from California, a seat he has held since that year, marking a significant milestone in his political career.
+In 2024, Adam Schiff became the junior United States Senator from California, a seat he has held since then.
+He was also serving his 12th term in the United States House of Representatives until 2024.